Solirs/iforgor/README.md

 # Installation

+Make sure you have python and colorama installed.

-install git with your package manager (Depends of your distro).
+install git with your package manager (Depends of your distro or package manager).

 cd into the directory you want to install into.